 It takes commitment to remain focused and make your week productive.
-A research conducted by the University of California revealed that you need 30 minutes to refocus after being distracted on a task.
+Research conducted by the University of California revealed that you need 30 minutes to refocus after being distracted on a task.
 With so many distractions pulling at our attention, how can we complete our weekly to-do lists?

 Table of Contents